Thomas Dunn (footballer, born 2003)

-Thomas Dunn (born 19 January 2003) is a Fijian professional footballer who plays as a midfielder for Eastern Suburbs and for Fiji national football team.
+Thomas Arthur Josua Dunn (born 19 January 2003) is a Fijian professional footballer who plays as a midfielder for Navua and for Fiji national football team.

 Club career

 The son of fishermen born in Togoru, Navua, Dunn is a player who started his career with Navua FC, and at the age of 16 he joined the Fijian youth teams, most notably for the squad that represented the country in the 2023 FIFA U-20 World Cup.
 For clubs level, he played for Navua FC and had a spell at Australian club Frankston Pines FC in the 2022 season, returning to Navua FC in 2023.

 On 5 February 2025, Eastern Suburbs announced Dunn had signed alongside fellow Fijian Sterling Vasconcellos, for the 2025 season.

+On 8 December 2025, Dunn signed for OFC Professional League club Bula FC on a one-year deal valid for the 2026 season; he signed again alongside Sterling Vasconcellos.

 International career

 At international level, Thomas Dunn began his participation in 2023, being part of the Football squad at the 2023 Pacific Games.
 In 2024, he was called up again, this time to participate in the 2024 OFC Nations Cup.